wallyatgithub/maock/README.md

   Some value (identified by a certain Json pointer) in the Json payload starts with / ends with / contains / equals to some certain keyword.

-  When the incoming request message passes all the matching rules that a "Request" defines, then the "Response" associated with the "Request", would be chosen to generate the response message.
+  When the incoming request message passes all the matching rules that a "Request" defines, the "Response" associated with the "Request", may be chosen to generate the response message.

+  It is possible to define and load multiple "Service" entries, and Maock will chose the one that best fits to find the corresponding "Response" to generate the response message.

+  Best fit, means, when there are more than one "Requst" can match the incoming request message, then the "Request" with more matching rules will be chosen as matched, and thus the corresponding "Response" is finally picked up to generate the outgoing response messsage.

   "Response" has a list of configuration fields available to customize the actual response: